-A great alternative to AC adapter chaining or multiple AC adapters is to use an isolated power supply with multiple power outputs, such as the Voodoo Lab Pedal Power 2.
+A great alternative to AC adapter chaining or multiple AC adapters is to use an isolated pedalboard power supply with multiple power outputs.
 Having a multi-output isolated power supply helps overcome ground loop noise associated with chaining power.
 Each pedal will have isolated ground.

 It is important that the device you are trying to power receives the proper amount of power.